 7. Reflective Practice

-We do this monthly — a slightly longer conversation than our weekly check-in, focused on the relationship overall rather than just the past week.
+We do this monthly — a slightly longer conversation than the weekly check-in, focused on the relationship overall rather than just the past seven days.

 When You Actually Need Therapy